matheusaudibert/kamy/README.md

 The bot retrieves your profile, what you're listening to on Spotify, and your current activities, displaying all of this information in a beautifully structured embed.

 ![Embed Example](assets/image.png)

-## Note

-To generate the profile of any person, they must be in the **Audibert server**.
-You can join the server using this link: [https://discord.gg/QaHyQz34Gq](https://discord.gg/QaHyQz34Gq)